 - a.
-A tag extension contains a non name character. - b.
+The HED string contains a UTF-8 character. - b.
 Curly braces appear in a HED string not in a sidecar.

 - HED uses ANSI encoding and does not support UTF-8. - Different parts of a HED string have different rules for acceptable characters.